 This project seeks to move from point solutions for complex electronic structures to a defined multi-material printed electronics solution that is modeled and characterized, providing the opportunity for an order of magnituge reduction in design-to-build cycle time and cost.

-The objective of this project is to advance multi-material printing of integrated 3D electronics and nonplanar structures.
-The goal is to work across the supply chain to characterize and improve performance of an integrated system, instead of individual components, to realize robust multi-material 3D and embedded fabrication processes.
-The intent is to demonstrate the characterized system and performance improvements by fabricating printed defense and commercial subsystems in a relevant production environment.
+The objective of this project was to advance multimaterial printing of integrated 3D electronics and nonplanar structures.
+The goal was to work across the supply chain to characterize and improve performance of an integrated system, instead of individual components, to realize robust multimaterial 3D and embedded fabrication processes.
+The intent was to demonstrate the characterized system and performance improvements by fabricating printed defense and commercial subsystems in a relevant production environment.

-This team’s approach is to apply its strength in printed electronics through an integrated system methodology to characterize commercially available inks.
-This includes final properties and printability of inks (conductors and dielectrics) for low RF to microwave frequency applications through improved process and process controls; control systems and deposition capabilities for multi-head printers; and design tools to support 3D multi-material configurations.
-Detailing of the integrated systems of commercially available materials, printers, control software, and processes is planned.
-Techniques are to be demonstrated by fabricating three subsystems using commercially available materials, equipment, and software, and by testing in a relevant production environment.
+This team’s approach was to apply its strength in printed electronics through an integrated system methodology to characterize commercially available inks.
+This included final properties and printability of inks (conductors and dielectrics) for low radio frequency (RF) to microwave frequency applications through improved process and process controls; control systems and deposition capabilities for multi-head printers; and design tools to support 3D multi-material configurations.
+Integrated systems of commercially available materials, printers, control software, and processes were detailed.
+Techniques were demonstrated by fabricating three subsystems using commercially available materials, equipment, and software, and by testing in a relevant production environment.